The function of TANGLED

 Thanks to a tremendous collaboration with Professor Bing Yang, we used CRISPR/Cas9 (review here) to generate mutants of some of the TAN1 interactors in maize.

-Assessing an enhancer of the tan1 mutant in Arabidopsis thaliana
+1) Assessing an enhancer of the tan1 mutant in Arabidopsis thaliana (and using it as a tool to understand TAN1 function in vivo).

 This is a timelapse movie of a tangled mutant cell expressing a live cell marker for microtubules.
 This cell starts in prophase, and then progresses until cytokinesis is completed.
 Note that the phragmoplast does not reach the correct division site.